 The NATO Alphabet is a spelling alphabet in which code words have been acrophonically assigned to the 26 letters of the English alphabet so that the name of a letter begins with the letter itself.
 The same applies to digits.

-The idea behind this spelling alphabet is to avoid confusion when communicating a message over telephone and radio, when there might transmission quality issues and the sender receivers may not speak their native language.
+The idea behind this spelling alphabet known as NATO Alphabet as is to avoid confusion when communicating a message over telephone and radio, when there might transmission quality issues and the sender receivers may not speak their native language.

 Nato Spelling Alphabet

 |X||X-ray||EKS-ray or EKS-RAY||[ˈɛksreɪ] or [ˌɛksˈreɪ]|

 *) The non-English spellings Alfa and Juliett are used instead of Alpha and Juliet.

 Pronunciation: Although most of the codes for the letters are English words, the pronunciation of the code words differs from standard English.
 Charlie can be either pronounced “char-lee” or “shar-lee”, and Uniform is either pronounced “you-nee-form” or “oo-nee-form”.
 Altered pronunciations also include Oscar which is pronounced “oss-cah” and Victor is “vik-tah”, both without the “r”.
 Papa loses the accent on the first syllable; instead the second syllable is stressed: “Pa-PAH” .
 Finally, Quebec takes on the French alteration “keh-beck”.

 Pronunciation: Note that the digits 3, 4, 5, and 9 are being pronounced as tree, fower, fife, and niner, different from English pronunciations.

 The phonetic notations on this website are written according to International Phonetic Alphabet (IPA) system.

 If you have any questions left regarding the NATO Alphabet drop us an email.